 How to treat HPV

-HPV symptoms can last for around 2 years, and treatment can last for this length of time.
+HPV symptoms can last for around 2 years, and treatment duration usually corresponds to this length of time.
 Even if you do not present with any symptoms, you should follow recommendations provided by your doctor for an easier cure.
 The doctor may advise the following interventions:

 - Use of topical ointments such as 0.15% Podophylotoxin, applied twice a day.